 As Andrea Whitmer of Nuts And Bolts Media will tell you in this article, a simple website isn’t always simple

 And, if you ever wondered how a web design firm prices its products, check out this article on web design pricing.

-Is Website Speed And Mobile Friendly The Focus?
+Is The Focus On Website Speed And Mobile-First?

 This isn’t 1999.